PizzaStack/project-two-library-group/MAPPINGS_DOCUMENTATION.md

 Logs user out, kills session data in backend.
 Returns string "You are logged out";

 @GetMapping("/LoginUser/Info")
 Returns JSON object representing info of the logged in user.
+This mapping will only worked if you logged in first.
 If the user is a librarian, the following example is returned:
 {
     "firstName": "Jason",
     "password": "truepassword",